"COPPER" PHENOTYPE IN BRITISH TIPPED SHORTHAIRS (ULTRA-WIDE-BAND)

 Johanna Nordin (Sweden) has also been investigating the copper phenotype from another direction.
 Her first thought when she saw the red-white golden cats was the Abyssinian sorrel colour, which is cinnamon + ticked, and she started thinking that the cinnamon allele of the bl gene might have a role in the copper cats.
 She discussed this with an experienced breeder of golden and silver British Shorthairs who has been breeding them for some decades.
 The breeder told her that the "coppers" are carriers of chocolate and that there might be some crossbreeding with Abyssinians in the copper-lines but that was not the official standpoint.

 Johanna then went on to check out the expression of the chocolate colour in Abyssinians (23b).
-Chocolate ticked Abyssinians resemble the red-white golden coats of the "copper" British (such as Sundust Macavity), but with the addition of having more white on the chin and toes.
+Chocolate ticked Abyssinians resemble the red-white golden coats of "copper" phenotype British cats (such as Sundust Macavity whose image can be found online), but with the addition of having more white on the chin and toes.
 They also had the same black at the end of the tail tip.
 In Abyssinians the colour is described as “rich copper brown ticked with dark chocolate; Base Hair - Rich Apricot.”
 So perhaps the copper cats are ticked chocolates with Wide band (and maybe other polygenes) and without inhibitor (golden ii = non silver).
 This could explain why the coppers have more white on the chins, toes and undersides than the Abyssinians (which don’t have the wide band and other polygenes) and a lighter base colour.
 Side by side, there is a similarity, allowing for the brighter and more whited appearance of the copper shorthairs.

 If the coppers were tested and found to be chocolate and cinnamon, that would make them (in EMS terms) "chocolate golden tipped/ticked = by 11 (25)" or "cinnamon golden tipped/ticked = oy 11 (25)."